 The following methods are options on how to turn on the Bluetooth.
 The result of all the methods is the same.
 You can use the options interchangeably depending on your preference and the programmed functions.

 - Turning on the Bluetooth via the radio menu BT: - a) or to BT.
-To access the Bluetooth feature screen, press the Menu Select button directly below BT. - button directly below On.
+To access the Bluetooth feature screen, press the Menu Select button directly below BT.

 The display shows Status On, and appears.